Inside Joe Biden’s decision to pull troops from Afghanistan and end America’s longest war

 “We were attacked.
 We went to war with clear goals.
 We achieved those objectives.”

-He said he was now the fourth president to have been commander-in-chief of US troops in Afghanistan.
+He said he was now the fourth president to have been commander in chief of US troops in Afghanistan.

 “We cannot continue the cycle of extending or expanding our military presence in Afghanistan, hoping to create ideal conditions for withdrawal, and expecting a different result,” he said.

-In July, images of Bagram Air Base, empty and abandoned after the US departure in the middle of the night, underscored the reality of what had taken place.
+In July, images of Bagram air base, empty and abandoned after the US departure in the middle of the night, underscored the reality of what had taken place.

-The base, which was rapidly pored over by Afghans in search of scrap or equipment to sell, had not just operated as the major entry and exit point for coalition forces over to decades.
+The base, which was rapidly pored over by Afghans in search of scrap or equipment to sell, had not just operated as the major entry and exit point for coalition forces over two decades.
 It was also one of many “black sites” where the CIA tortured prisoners to extract information about Bin Laden or other terror leaders.

-Hundreds of alleged terrorists, swept off the battlefields or sold for bounties to the US by Pakistan’s intelligence, were flown from Bagram to Guantanamo Bay, even though there was no evidence on the vast majority of them.
+Hundreds of alleged terrorists, swept off the battlefields or sold for bounties to the US by Pakistani intelligence, were flown from Bagram to Guantanamo Bay, even though no evidence was held on the vast majority of them.

 Of the 800 men once held at the prison camp on the tip of Cuba, 40 remain.
-Perhaps ten men, among them, Khalid Sheikh Mohammed, have been charged, and two decades after the Twin Towers were brought down in a cascade of horror, proceedings against those charged are still at a preliminary stage.
+Perhaps ten men, among them Khalid Sheikh Mohammed, have been charged, and two decades after the twin towers were brought down in a cascade of horror, proceedings against those charged are still at a preliminary stage.

 Both Biden and Obama vowed to close the prison.